Racing toward the Cliff

 Camlin’s construction.
 The group, whose name was a

-contraction of their two last names, produced an
+their two last

-elegant residential hotel in downtown Seattle and the
+downtown Seattle and the majestic

-majestic Camlin remains a Seattle landmark.
+Camlin remains a Seattle landmark.
 The

-from the bank
+decision to use funds from the bank in that

-however, is revealing both in terms of the
+way, however, is revealing both in terms

-which it set Linden who later observed
+path on which it set Linden who later observed that using Puget Sound Savings and

-funds for the Camlin was the biggest
+Loan funds for the Camlin was the biggest mistake of his life.

 One of Linden’s attorneys later observed that Linden was really more an artist than